JonaThicke274/deep-thoughts/README.md

 # Deep-Thoughts: A Sample Social Networking React Single Page App

 ## Purpose/Use of Application
-The purpose of this application/repository is to demonstrate the use of an app
+The purpose of this application/repository is to demonstrate the use of an app created with React and adjacent [dependencies](#built-with).

 ## Built With:
 * Javascript